w3c/miniapp-components/docs/explainer.md

 MiniApp Components are the building blocks to creating MiniApp pages.
 Each component encapsulates functionality, data, and styles, enabling developers to create custom and reusable items that can be combined to develop MiniApps.
 MiniApps include essential components like page containers, textual and multimedia content, and other interactive elements such as forms.

-This document aims to specify a set of common practices to define MiniApps Components that allow developers to build similar user interfaces across MiniApp platforms efficiently.
+This document aims to specify a set of common practices to define MiniApps Components that allow developers to build similar user interfaces across MiniApp platforms efficiently, and provide a consistent user experience.

 ### Why should we care?